 Caring for someone with dementia

 Looking after a friend or relative who has dementia is often very challenging.
-It's as important to look after your own health, as it is that of the person with dementia.
+But it's just as important to look after your own health.

 What support is available for me if I care for someone with dementia?

-When you’re caring for someone else, it’s easy to overlook your own needs.
-But looking after your health and making time for yourself can help you feel better and cope better with your caring role.
+When you’re caring for someone else, it can be easy to overlook your own needs.
+But looking after your health and making time for yourself can help you feel better and more able to cope with your caring role.

-It’s important to acknowledge these feelings, and there’s no right or wrong way to feel.
-If you’re feeling anxious, depressed or struggling to cope stressed, talk to your doctor who can let you know about help and support available to you.
+It’s important to acknowledge these feelings, and to remember that there’s no right or wrong way to feel.
+If you’re feeling anxious or depressed, or you're struggling to cope, talk to your doctor who can let you know about the help and support available to you.

 Carers’ groups can be a good way to get support from other carers who understand what you’re going through and can share their own experiences.
 Most groups meet regularly and may offer speakers, leisure activities, trips and simply time to sit and chat.

-Online groups can also be a great source of support, especially if you can’t get out or if you need someone to talk to when no-one else is around.
+Online groups can be a great source of support, especially if you can’t get out or if you need someone to talk to when no one else is around.

-Memory cafes also offer information and support in an informal setting where people with dementia and their carers can attend together.
-There are often professional carers available to talk to in confidence.
+Memory cafes offer information and support in an informal setting where people with dementia and their carers can attend together.
+There are often professional carers available for you to talk to in confidence.

 To find out about local memory cafes, ask your dementia adviser, local Age UK or Alzheimer's Society.

-Day care can be difficult at first for the person with dementia to get used to.
+At first, day care can be difficult for the person with dementia to get used to.
 Talk to the staff if they seem upset or unhappy about going.
 Different day centres offer different activities and environments – you may find the person’s social and cultural needs are better met by a different one.

 How do I manage financial and legal issues?